kderef/magister-scraper/README.md

 )
 ```

-## NOTE: this project is on hold and not being worken on
+## NOTE: this project is on hold and not being worked on